4 Ways Recovery Helps Me Be A Better Husband And Partner

 In recovery, I’ve made a point to stop lying.
 I’ve found this relatively easy to do.
 When I’m living a life of recovery, I rarely have a reason to hide anything.

-Beyond “not lying” is a more rigorous kind of honesty.
+Beyond the surface level of “not lying,” there is a more rigorous kind of honesty.
 It’s being open about how I feel.
-This might be about a particular component of the relationship, about something that has happened, or something ongoing.
+This openness might be about a particular component of the relationship, about something that has happened, or something ongoing.
 At times, I fear that being honest about something that isn’t working for me will cause the relationship to fail, or create more problems.
 The opposite has almost always been true.
 When I face my fears and am honest about how I feel, my wife and I have the opportunity to address the problem or emotion, and find a solution.
 Furthermore, through this kind of honesty, my wife gets to see that she is a person with whom I can be vulnerable.
 This has gone a long way in building a foundation of trust.
 That foundation supports a more stable, better relationship in recovery.

 2. How to make amends.